Trailblazer or Trailing Behind?

 We're always looking for people with a heart to serve disabled people who could start a new group, or volunteer to work with an established one.
 If you're interested in exploring the idea, please get in touch with the office for a chat - either follow this link to email us, or call on 01372 749955.

-Disabled Christians Fellowship groups throughout Britain provide fellowship, support and an opportunity for service for those with a disability, as well as helping to integrate those with a disability into church life.
+Disabled Christians Fellowship groups provide fellowship, support and a safe space where those with a disability can use their gifts and talents in service.
 Some are closely associated with a local church, but all are inter-denominational, serving disabled Christians from a variety of local churches.
+The hope is for disabled people to seek support in DCF but for everyone to also integrate into church life.

 Groups bring people together from the local community regularly, creating a bond of friendship and fellowship.
 Typically, a group meeting would contain worship, a Christian message, prayer and, of course, a chat and some refreshments.
 Helpers are gathered from local churches, and Groups can usually provide transport to and from the meeting when required.
 The groups reach out into the community, educating churches about disability and access issues and are a positive way of serving disabled people and integrating them into church life.